fmoliveira/delightful-fediverse-apps/watchlist-for-activitypub-apps.md

 * [Dreamwidth](https://github.com/dreamwidth/dw-free/issues/2337) - a blogging engine forked from LiveJournal.

-* &#10004;[GangGo](https://git.feneas.org/ganggo/federation/issues/17)  - have a basic implementation of AP done.
-Considering adopting Go-Fed in its place.

 * [Indienet](https://source.ind.ie/indienet) - [homepage](https://indienet.info/) - projects goals seem similar to the federated homepages of the IndieWeb, but federated using AP.

-* [Spritely](https://gitlab.com/spritely/spritely) - a new federated media-streaming server in Ratchet, planned by Chris Webber of MediaGoblin fame
+* [Spritely](https://gitlab.com/spritely/) - a new federated media-streaming server in Ratchet, planned by Chris Webber of MediaGoblin fame

 #### Dead Projects

 Listed on this watchlist just in case anyone doesn't realize they're dead, and thinks we just didn't know about them.
 Also in case a project is orphaned, then reactivated by a new developer.

-* [CloutStream](https://web.archive.org/web/20180808152307/http://cloutstream.com/) - proposed as a federated replacement for LinkedIn.
+* &#10006; [CloutStream](https://web.archive.org/web/20180808152307/http://cloutstream.com/) - proposed as a federated replacement for LinkedIn.
 Original Mastodon.social account appears to have been removed ([copy on Pinafore]( https://pinafore.social/accounts/25168)), all the links projects tools appear to be down.

-* [Fontina](https://github.com/beta-phenylethylamine/fontina) - proposed as a photo-sharing social media network.
+* &#10006; [Fontina](https://github.com/beta-phenylethylamine/fontina) - proposed as a photo-sharing social media network.
 GH repo has gone read-only, and now says "dead project".

-* [Numa](https://github.com/numaverse/numaverse-gateway/issues/3) - built on Ethereum blockchain but intends to federate with AP.
+* &#10006; [Numa](https://github.com/numaverse/numaverse-gateway/issues/3) - built on Ethereum blockchain but intends to federate with AP.
 No commits since April 2018.
 No reply on issue about AP compatibility testing from May 8.